Are you looking for the most beautiful places in Portugal? You came to the right place. Here we share a list of the best places to visit in Portugal.

 - Explore the natural arches and caves at the headland of Ponta da Piedade

-- Leave footprints at the longest beach of Portugal, Praia da Falésia
+- Leave footprints at the longest beach in Portugal, Praia da Falésia

 - Wade in the rolling surfs of Praia da Rocha